bksaechao/LIRI/README.md

 <img src="images/envfile.png" alt="env" height="200" width="350">

 ## LIRI in action
+<p>Once the pre-steps have been taken care of, open up the terminal and have fun with the application!</p>
 <p>LIRI can take in one of four commands in the node terminal:</p>

 *<p>(The following images show how to input the commands in the command line and the information that will be displayed)</p>*